Save Design - Getting Started Guide

 , then click the Generate scripts button. -

-The following scripts will be auto-generated at the specified path:
+The following scripts will be automatically generated in the specified path:

 SaveDesignRoot